Ways to Help in the Garden

 Garden Work Days

 There are four garden work days during the school year, most are held on Sundays from 10 AM to 12 PM, with many jobs for all ages and energy levels.
 These work days are a great way to get your hands dirty, flex your muscles, and experience the garden alongside your Edna student(s).
 Look for announcements about scheduled work days in the weekly PTA newsletter.
-The next Garden work day is currently scheduled for after school, from 2:30-4:30 on April 24.
-Bring the whole family!
+Please contact the school office for information on the next Garden work day.

 The Garden Faire